Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 <summary>PL Kernels</summary>

 ## PL Kernels
-For the HLS implementation of this design, the data mover kernels and the FIR filter chain are all implmented in HLS.
+For the HLS implementation of this design, the data mover kernel and the FIR filter chain are all implmented in HLS.

-### fir_dsp (fir_dsp.cpp)
+### fir_hls (fir_hls.cpp)
 The fir_filter kernel consists of a single AXI-stream input and AXI-stream output.
 The kernel makes use of the FIR Compiler IP, the same one that can be instantiated as an IP in Vivado tools.
 In HLS, it is instantiated as an object in the HLS code, and then cascaded together into a chain by the design.

 The following include allows us to utilize the FIR Compiler interface provided in the HLS IP libraries from the Vitis HLS Libraries Reference: